Resources

 Finally, documents are controlled through processes that manage a file over its lifecycle.
 A document control system can have automated procedures in place that control how a file is created, updated, distributed, and ultimately removed from the system.
 For example, in order to comply with regulations, it might be necessary to retain a document for a set period of time before it can be deleted.
 With a document control system, you can create a retention policy that holds the file in the system for a specific period of time.
 Once the retention period expires, the file can be automatically deleted from the system.

-What to look for in a Document Control System
+What to look for in a Document Control System.

 Not all document control software solutions are created equal.
 Some systems are geared for industry specific needs and regulations.
 When searching for a document control system, it’s important to find a system that is flexible while at the same time meets your organizational requirements.
 Below are a few features that all good document control system should have:

-Watch the video below to learn more
+Watch this video to learn more about Document Control Software and Document Locator